 Mila is one!
 She is actually almost 14 months, but mama is a little behind, as per usual.
 I love how her monthly baby pictures turned out!
 It was simple, easy, and only required a Sharpie marker, a roll of white paper, and a little patience.
-Oh and all of the pictures were taken on my iphone.
+Oh and all of the pictures were taken on my iPhone.
 You don’t need a fancy camera!
 If you are new here, here’s Mila’s gender reveal party, natural birth story, and Max and Mila’s shared nursery!

 How sweet are all of the monthly pictures together?

-11 Tips for Taking the Best Monthly Baby Pictures:
+11 Tips for Taking Monthly Baby Pictures

 Psst… there are affiliate links in this post.